-- This Battered Suitcase – A Winnipeg-native, Brenna picked up her battered suitcase and has adventured through every continent but Antarctica… I have a feeling she’ll be there soon!
+- This Battered Suitcase – A Winnipeg-native, Brenna picked up her well worn suitcase and has adventured through every continent but Antarctica… I have a feeling she’ll be there soon!

 - Ciao!
 Magazine Winnipeg – Want to find the hottest eats in Winnipeg?
 Be sure to check out Ciao!
 Magazine online.